cdanyl/go-banking-backend/README.md

 - Execute `make migrateup` to migrate data upwards to a new version
 - Execute `make migratedown` to revert migration to a previous version
 - Manage migrations in future with `migration up/down` commands

-### DB and Docker Setup for development

-- Execute `make postgres` to run postgres container on local docker setup
-- Execute `make createdb` to create the `simple_bank` database
-- Execute `make migrateup` to setup tables and initial database state
-- If required,
-  - Execute `make dropdb` to drop database
-  - Execute `make migratedown` to migrate or revert database state to a previous version

 ### Generate CRUD Golang code from SQL